 SaaS vs. traditional software licensing

-Not only is SaaS different from other industry services and product offerings, but it directly competes with traditional software licensing.
+The SaaS market may be different from other industries and business models, but it still directly competes with traditional software licensing.
 To market SaaS, teams must highlight the value it has over other software offerings.

 Many businesses are switching to SaaS over traditional software because of its:

-- Lower upfront costs: Unlike other services where you pay one upfront fee for ownership, the subscription for SaaS is typically on a per month or yearly basis with lower fees.
+- Lower upfront costs: Unlike other services where you pay one upfront fee for ownership, SaaS customers typically pay on a per month or yearly basis with lower fees.

-- Accessibility: Because it typically lives in the cloud, SaaS can be accessed from any computer or device with credentials and internet connection.
+- Accessibility: Because it typically lives in the cloud, a SaaS platform can be accessed from any computer or device with credentials and internet connection.